tarasowski/javascript-pocketguide/html/002_flexbox-wesbos.md

 * `align-items: center` will align the items in the center of the window.

+> Align-content determines the spacing between lines, while align-items determines how the items as a whole are aligned within the container.
+When there is only one line, align-content has no effect.

 #### Align Self

 * With align self you can overrride the settings and align individual elements inside the container as you wish.

 #### Flexbox sizing

+* `flex:...` property answers the question what do I do with the extra space in the block of the container?
+Or what do I do if I have actually not enough extra space.

+* The whole point of flexbox is that it's not going to break up your layout if you have too much space or not enough space.
+It will figure out where all the stuff needs to go.

+> The width of the items in the container is set by default to auto.
+It's jus the width of the content it's inside the item.

+* Flex answers the question at what proportion should I scale myself up or down when we have extra space or not enough space.